The Tulsa Police Department’s Riverside Division has begun a red light enforcement campaign to crack down on drivers who violate traffic light laws.

 Throughout the month of April, police will target drivers who run red lights and those who speed up before a yellow light to avoid being caught in a red light.

-The goal for the campaign is to reduce accidents caused by impatient drivers who choose to drive through a red light.
+The goal of the campaign is to reduce accidents caused by impatient drivers who choose to drive through a red light.

 Police participating in the campaign will monitor busy intersections south of 11th Street and west of Sheridan Road and will randomly select intersections with high accident rates.

-Police hope to eliminate the potential for serious auto accident caused by red light runners.
-Those who have been injured after a driver ran through a red light can consult with an experienced car accident attorney to discuss pursuing legal options.
+Police hope to eliminate the potential for serious auto accident caused by red-light runners.
+Those who have been injured after a driver ran through a red light can consult with an experienced auto accident attorney in Tulsa to discuss pursuing legal options.

 Fines for Non-Compliance